 Focus on Protein

 Because you want to focus on losing fat and not muscle, protein is really important.
 It will assist in preventing muscle catabolism, which is the break down of muscle tissue.
 In addition, it will also aid in recovery and growth.
-So make sure that protein is on your meal list.
+So make sure that protein is on your meal list as an integral part of each meal.

 Focus on Carbs